fecitpotentiam/lyrics_analysis/README.md

 Then I have tagged every artist with LastFM API and added tags for lyrics.

-Now I'm trying to improve my classifier algorithm, it's an extremely interesting task for me as for music lover.
+Now I'm trying to improve my genre classification algorithm, it's an extremely interesting task for me as for music lover.